kikoas1995/polybar-anonsurf/README.md

 # Script: polybar-anonsurf

-A small script to manage the ePrivacy state for ThinkPads.
+A tiny script to enable, disable and check status of ParrotOS anonsurf.

 ![anonsurf](screenshot.png)